How to camp in the winter

 Why camp in the cold?

-If you’ve got a bunch of seasoned campers in your unit who are looking for a new camping adventure, there’s nothing more magical than waking up in a winter wonderland with frost or snow on the ground!
+If you’re looking for a new camping adventure, there’s nothing more magical than waking up in a winter wonderland with frost or snow on the ground!

 Camping in the winter sounds extreme, but if you do it right – starting with these tips – it will be fun, a new challenge and quite cosy.